 * triceps extensions

-6. As the patient becomes more mobile, simple walking (especially in the sand at the beach) with the KAATSU Air Bands on is beneficial.
-Patients can even do this at their home or office as they walk back and forth in their room.
-If patients do these exercises regularly, they should not see any muscle atrophy.
+›› As you become more mobile, simple walking (especially in the sand at the beach) with the KAATSU Air Bands on is beneficial.
+You can even do this at yourr home or office as you walk back and forth in your room.
+If you regularly do these exercises, you should not see any muscle atrophy.

-7. The skin should turn pink or reddish as the limb should experience an engorgement of pool in the limbs.
+›› Your skin should turn pink or reddish as your limb should experience an engorgement of pool in the limbs.